josephpendleton/avertr/README.md

-- It’s faster than AVERT’s Excel Edition and (seemingly often) faster than the Web Edition — running a scenario in avertr generally takes 15-45 seconds

-  - This makes it much easier to play around with the tool and to run large numbers of scenarios
+- It’s faster than AVERT’s Excel Edition and (seemingly often) faster than the Web Edition — running a scenario in avertr generally takes 15-45 seconds.
+This makes it feasible to run large numbers of scenarios.

 ### Things avertr can’t do